VISIT OUR ART STORE ▶

 Add Ultramarine Blue Around the Body

-As the paper absorbs water, I drop a small amount of my ultramarine blue mix around the butterfly's body.
-I also place a few touches near the wing tips.
+As the paper absorbs moisture, a small amount of ultramarine blue is dropped around the body and near some wing tips.
+These are shadow areas, so no intense details are needed.

 Add ultramarine blue around the body and wing